How is Yoga Important When we Need to Change the World?

 Ready to join me for a class or workshop?

 I have regular weekly classes in Bingley and Keighley, and monthly classes in Leeds.
+I also have workshops and retreats.
 See my timetable